Home PublicationsData Innovators 5 Q’s with Naren Tallapragada, CEO of Tessel Biosciences

 David Kertai: What core challenge is Tessel Bio solving?

-Naren Tallapragada: Complex chronic diseases, such as Crohn’s and Chronic Obstructive Pulmonary Disease, remain incredibly hard to treat because they do not stem from a single, uniform biological driver.
-Instead, they can arise from a range of interacting genetic, immune, and environmental factors, which vary widely from person to person.
-Unlike cancers, where drug developers can often target specific molecular drivers, chronic inflammatory and fibrotic diseases rarely present a single, dominant pathway to intervene on.
+Naren Tallapragada: Complex chronic diseases, such as Crohn’s and Chronic Obstructive Pulmonary Disease, remain incredibly difficult to treat because they do not stem from a single, uniform biological driver.
+Instead, they can arise from a range of interacting genetic and environmental factors, which vary widely from person to person.
+Unlike some cancers, where drug developers can often target specific molecular drivers, chronic inflammatory and fibrotic diseases rarely present a single, dominant pathway to intervene on.
 When a disease includes many different underlying biological patterns, a drug aimed at one of them may only help some patients; in a trial that groups everyone together, that benefit can get lost in the overall results, which is one reason many phase two trials fail to show clear effectiveness.

 Tallapragada: In complex diseases, many molecular signals change at the same time.
 Traditional approaches often examine these signals one by one—asking whether a single gene is up or down and whether that correlates with disease.
 But when dozens or even hundreds of genes shift together, looking at them individually makes it difficult to understand how they interact or which combinations are actually driving the problem.